damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5068/2020-10-05-LagrangeOptimization.md

 This says that net investments will be positive if and only if \\(q_t > 1 \\).
 The parameter \\(\phi \\) governs how sensitive investment is to \\(q_t \\).
 This equation also says that a firms' investment should only be a function of qt and parameters.

-The investment rule clearly shows that investment depends on future expected protability.
-Since capital is durable and capital boosts production and prots this makes sense.
+The investment rule clearly shows that investment depends on future expected profitability.
+Since capital is durable and capital boosts production and profits this makes sense.
 \\(q_t \\)  or marginal Q is what we call in statistics a **suffcient statistic** for investment.
 That is, knowing Q is sucient to understand all relevant information related to the investment decision, see eq. \eqref{investment}.

 ![tobin q and investment rate](https://raw.githubusercontent.com/damien0x0023/damien0x0023.github.io/master/assets/images/2020/business/usualMeasureofq.png "tobin q and investment rate")

-The assumption of convex adjustment costs implies that the investment will be smooth as rms cannot tolerate very large changes in their capital stock.
+The assumption of convex adjustment costs implies that the investment will be smooth as firms cannot tolerate very large changes in their capital stock.
-This model thus, predicts that rms should **continuously** adjust their capital stock in response to changing conditions.
+This model thus, predicts that firms should **continuously** adjust their capital stock in response to changing conditions.
 In other words, investment should always be small and continuous.
 Unfortunately, this is not true in empirical data where investment is highly discontinuous and lumpy.
 This is the main limitation of the convex adjustment cost model.

-The value of the rm derived here is also a measure of its stock market value.
+The value of the firm derived here is also a measure of its stock market value.
-The model then implies that rises in future expected protability will raise its rm value (stock market value).
+The model then implies that rises in future expected profitability will raise its firm value (stock market value).
-It also predicts that investment is a positive function of future expected prots.
+It also predicts that investment is a positive function of future expected profits.
 Combining these two statements, we get the prediction that investment and the stock market will move together.
 Higher stock market valuation \\( \implies\\) higher investment.

-A historical example where this prediction is conrmed was during the technology boom of the 1990s in NASDAQ stock exchange.
+A historical example where this prediction is confirmed was during the technology boom of the 1990s in NASDAQ stock exchange.
-Both stock prices (rm value) and corporate investment surged together.
+Both stock prices (firm value) and corporate investment surged together.
 We will have more on this relationship in a later lecture.

 Further Reading: